putraadiatma64bit/putraadiatma64bit/README.md

 ## Key Features

-- **Automatic code generation** for Models, Controllers, Livewire Components, and Views.
+- **Automatic code generation** for Models, Controllers, Livewire Components and Views, the final output is a downloadable zip file to import into the provided admin panel.
 - **Dynamic validation** that adapts to each field’s data type.
 - **Ready-to-use UI** including form and table templates, fully customizable.
 - **Clean and maintainable architecture**, allowing easy extension and modification.